harvardinformatics/snpArcher/README.md

 ### Part 2: BAM -> VCF

 Calling variants can be a time-consuming task for eukaryotic data, but running independent tasks in parallel can speed this process up.
 There are two approaches to [parallelization](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather): multi-threading and scatter-gather.
 Multi-threading involves instructions written into the program itself to use multiple cores on a machine (or node on Cannon computing cluster), while the scatter-gather approach involves running multiple copies of the program simultaneously on indepdendent tasks.
 For instance, we could give GATK 10 cores for multi-threading, or we could divide the genome up into 10 parts and run GATK with 1 core on each of these parts, gathering the results into a single file at the end.
-This workflow uses both approaches, since the multi-thread option of GATK by itself (currently only supported by the HaplotypeCaller step) has dminishing returns (*verify this*).
-Thus, we also use the scatter-gather approach, which allows us to also speed up the process by parallelizing parts of GATK that do not support multithreading.
+This workflow uses the scatter-gather approach, as multithreading is not fully supported at all GATK steps at the moment.

-The scatter-gather approach requires dividing the genome up into segments (e.g. chromosomes or scaffolds), and storing these segments in separate "list files" that we later give to GATK.
-Ideally, each list file would represent similar fractions of the genome.
-For instance, one list file may contain only the name of one large scaffold, while another may contain two shorter scaffolds that have a cumulative length similar to the larger scaffold in the previous file.
-To facilitate this approach, we provide a script (createListsFromFasta.py) that takes as input a fasta file and outputs many list files.
-The user gives two parameters to this script: the number of target segments to break the genome into and the maximum number of segments per list file.
-This second parameter is specified because incomplete assemblies may have thousands of smaller scaffolds, such that breaking the genome into, say, 20 segments may put thousands of small scaffolds into a particular list file.
-We have some experience suggesting that thousands of scaffolds in a list file may slow down particular steps of the GATK workflow.
+The scatter-gather approach requires dividing the genome up into segments (e.g. entire chromosomes/scaffolds or even subintervals within scaffolds), and storing these segments in separate "list" files that we later give to GATK to tell it to only work on that particular interval.
+Ideally, each list file would represent similar fractions of the genome so that all tasks take a similar amount of time.
+These list files have been created by the Broad for the human genome, but we have written an algorithm into this pipeline that will create these intervals for non-model organisms.
+Briefly, this algorithm works by finding all regions of the genome with consecutive N's (Nmers), as it is [recommended](https://gatk.broadinstitute.org/hc/en-us/articles/360036823571-ScatterIntervalsByNs-Picard-) that subintervals within scaffolds are flanked by Nmers to avoid problems with variant calling at the edges of intervals.
+The user can specify in the config file the minimum Nmer length to decide whether to split a scaffold into smaller subintervals.
+A minimum length of 500bp is probably fine, and you can likely go down to 100bp since this is the length of [padding used](https://gatk.broadinstitute.org/hc/en-us/articles/360035889551-When-should-I-restrict-my-analysis-to-specific-intervals-) when calling variants within exomes.

 At its peak of resource consumption, the bam -> VCF workflow submits up to (# samples)X(# list files) jobs, although one may control the maximum number of jobs snakemake submits on the command line.